-Lammerklamm Gorge is a romantic gorge about 45 minutes by car from Hallstatt.
-One of the lesser-known, hidden gorges of Austrians is a great excursion for the whole family.
-If you don't want to see popular gorges like the Barenschützklamm 🐻 in Mixnitz, the Ötschergraben or the Raabklamm, then this gorge was "made" for you.
-Of course there is the also less touristy Leutasch gorge, but it is much further away.
+Lammerklamm Gorge is a romantic gorge about 45 minutes drive from Hallstatt.
+It is one of the lesser-known, hidden gorges of Austria.
 So let’s take a look at what’s worth knowing about Lammer Gorge in our brief summary.

-Being a part of the city of Scheffau, the imposing gorge can be explored with a short hike, promising a great half-day program.
+Being a part of the city of Scheffau, the imposing gorge can be explored with a short hike, promising a family-friendly, half-day program.

 - Address: Scheffau 50, 5440 Scheffau am Tennengebirge, Austria